MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     Your SSH configuration is now secured.

-#### Step 7: Set up the firewall
+### Step 7: Set up the firewall

-1. For this step we will be using UFW.
+1. For this step, we will be using UFW.
 Because it's incredibly simple to use and very powerful.

+    ```
-    `sudo apt install ufw`
+    sudo apt install ufw
+    sudo ufw allow 2222
+    ```

-    `sudo ufw allow 2222`.
-If your IP is fixed, or you use a VPN then you can change this to `sudo ufw allow 2222 from {IP}`, this is more secure and limits the attack surface of a DDOS attack, so it is strongly advised, although technically not strictly nescessary.
-If your fixed IP changes in the future, then you will have to update the firewall from your server dashboard, as you wont be able to login via SSH from an IP that has not been whitelisted.
+   If your IP is fixed, or you use a VPN, you can change this to `sudo ufw allow 2222 from {IP}`, which is more secure and limits the attack surface of a DDOS attack.
+It is strongly advised, although technically not strictly necessary.
+If your fixed IP changes in the future, you will have to update the firewall from your server dashboard, as you won't be able to login via SSH from an IP that has not been whitelisted.

+    ```
-    `sudo ufw allow 9651`.
+    sudo ufw allow 9651
+    ```

    Do not change this.
 Port 9651 must remain open at all times for your Avalanche node to communicate with other nodes on the Avalanche network.

+    ```
-    `sudo ufw enable`.
+    sudo ufw enable
+    ```

    Press `y` to proceed.

+    ```
-    `sudo ufw status numbered`.
+    sudo ufw status numbered
+    ```

    You should see that the ports 2222 and 9651 are open and accessible.
 We will be using port 2222 for SSH.
 Port 22 should not be open.
-If port 22 is open then you can close it. `sudo ufw delete allow 22`
+If port 22 is open, you can close it with `sudo ufw delete allow 22`.

-#### Step 7.1: How to log into your server after Step 7.
+### Step 7.1: How to log into your server after Step 7

-1. Please note that from now on, to log into your server you will have to specify the port 2222, so use the following:
+1. Please note that from now on, to log into your server, you will have to specify port 2222.
+Use the following command:

     `ssh mainuser@{IP} -p 2222`

-#### Step 8: Configure sudo privileges
+### Step 8: Configure sudo privileges

 1. Open the sudoers file for editing by running the following command:

     `sudo visudo`

 2. Add the following line to grant your user sudo privileges without a password:

     `mainuser ALL=(ALL) NOPASSWD:ALL`

 3. Save and exit the file:
     - Press `Ctrl + X` to initiate the save process.
     - Press `Y` to confirm the save.
     - Press `Enter` to save the modified buffer and exit.

 4. Disable the password requirement for your current user by running the following command:

     `sudo passwd -d $(whoami)`